Clear Writing Q&A with Ben Riggs from Kettering Health

 Acknowledge that accuracy and clarity are sold separately.

-A lot of professionals—medical or otherwise—assume they’re clear because they’ve sought to be accurate.
+A lot of professionals—clinical or otherwise—assume they’re clear because they’re accurate.
 That’s not to pit those against one another.
 You can be clear and inaccurate all the same.
 However, it’s important that medical professionals doing any public writing know that accuracy and clarity result from two distinct processes.
-While both require processes of decision-making, the first is shaped by decisions involving verification and approval to answer the question “Is this correct?”
-The second is shaped by decisions involving drafting and rewriting to answer the question “Is this clear?”

 Roy Peter Clark, author of numerous writing books including Writing Tools, wrote a great essay looking at the principles of plain language (what Roy calls “civic clarity”) used by former Surgeon General Jerome Adams at a press conference during the early days of the pandemic.
 I recommend it to anyone.